gabrielscatena/ABIEngML/README.md

 ## 5. Write the Core Application Logic in `app.py`
 - **Concept:**
-  - Use object-oriented programming (OOP) principles like inheritance to create reusable components.
+  - Use object-oriented programming (OOP) principles and create reusable components.
-  - Design patterns: Singleton (for managing the database connection), Factory (for creating product or user objects), and Decorator (for adding authentication), Strategy could be used also.
+  - Design patterns: Singleton (for managing the database connection), Factory (for creating product or user objects), and Decorator (for adding authentication), Strategy should be used also.
   - Use MVC (Model-View-Controller) to create the classes

 - **App Logic:**